-Reduction of the financial burden for the populace of Georgia, by maintaining low gas sale prices, have impacted the Company, resulting in a breach of financial covenant in relation to the loan from EBRD, allowing the lender to request repayment of the loan on demand.
+During 2024 certain non-financial covenants were breached in relation to the loan from EBRD, allowing the lender to request repayment of the loan on demand.
 Notwithstanding the above, these consolidated financial statements have been prepared on a going concern basis, which the management considers to be appropriate due to the following reasons:

-As the Group has been generating enough cash inflows to repay the loan in accordance with the agreed schedule, management believes that it is reasonably certain for the lender not to exercise its right of early repayment of the whole amount of the outstanding loan.

-Additionally, GoG has issued a support letter, stating that it is willing to provide, for the foreseeable future, financial support as is necessary to allow the Group to continue its operational existence in case the lender exercises its right for early loan repayment due to covenant breach.
-During 2022 GoG issued loan to the Group with the amount of GEL 230,000 thousand.
-During 2023 the maturity of the loan was prolonged till the end of 2025 (see note 19).
-As the Group is of a strategic importance to the GoG, Management believes that in case of early repayment of the loan, GoG will support the Group until another source of financing is obtained.
+- As the Group has been generating enough cash inflows to repay the loan in accordance with the agreed schedule, management believes that it is reasonably certain for the lender not to exercise its right of early repayment of the whole amount of the outstanding loan. - Additionally, GoG has issued a support letter, stating that it is willing to provide, for the foreseeable future, financial support as is necessary to allow the Group to continue its operational existence in case the lender exercises its right for early loan repayment due to covenant breach.
+As the Group is of a strategic importance to the GoG, Management believes that in case of early repayment of the loan, GoG will support the Company until another source of financing is obtained.

-Based on the above, the management of the Group concluded that there is no material uncertainty that may cast significant doubt on the Groups' ability to continue as a going concern.
+Based on the above, the management of the Group concluded that there is no material uncertainty that may cast significant doubt on the Group's ability to continue as a going concern.